jmonclard/MopScreens/README.md

 It is provided "as is" as open source code and can be freely used, modified, enhenced and distributed.
 It is licensed in the same conditions as MeOS.

 ## What's new ?
+### 2024-10-22 Add rogaining support
+[x] Add rogaining results display.
+In fact rogainning support exists back to 2020, but I never uploaded the code to GitHub :-(

+**IMPORTANT** For rogaining points to be displayed, a special version of MeOS is mandatory.
+Currently you have to clone MeOS sources from my GitHub and recompile it for MeOS to export rogaining points.
+I don't try to follow every versions of MeOS but I generate a patched version every time somebody need an update, egenrally once a year.
+If you need an already compiled version of the patched MeOS, just ask.
+Of course you can also apply yourself the tiny changes I made in infoserver.h and infoserver.cpp to any MeOS version source code from Erik GitHub and compile your own.

 ### 2019-12-30 Relay bug fixed

 [x] Fix relay related bug introduced with flag support in july